dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 </VersionBlock>

 ### Supported Inputs
-The example above does not display all of the potential inputs that can be provided to the macro.
-Certain pieces of functionality, such as secondary calculations, can be complicated to use - we recomemend navigating to the [package README](https://github.com/dbt-labs/dbt_metrics) for more in depth information around each of the inputs that is not covered in the table below.
+The example above doesn't display all the potential inputs you can provide to the macro.

+You may find some pieces of functionality, like secondary calculations, complicated to use.
+We recommend reviewing the [package README](https://github.com/dbt-labs/dbt_metrics) for more in-depth information about each of the inputs that are not covered in the table below

 | Input       | Example     | Description | Required   |
 | ----------- | ----------- | ----------- | -----------|